2024

 Let’s have a look at a few statistics to understand the significance of team building:

-• In 2014 alone, companies worldwide invested more than $130 billion training and team-building activities.
+• In 2014 alone, companies worldwide invested over $130 billion in training and team-building activities.

-• A survey by CIPD found that almost 95% of companies send their employees to different events, seminars, etc. for team building activities.
+• A CIPD survey found that almost 95% of companies send their employees to events, seminars, etc., for team-building activities.

-• A University of Stanford study found that employees that worked together were able to do so for 48% longer, and solved more problems at hand.
+• A University of Stanford study found that employees who worked together were able to do so for 48% longer and solved more problems.

 Use Team Building ActivitiesDon’t Use Team Building Activities